0xca7/net_analyzer/README.md

 If you have this set up, just run:

 ```
-python3 main.py [csv filename]
+python3 net_analyzer.py [csv filename]
 ```

-NetAnalyzer will generate a report called `report_[csv filename].csv.txt` which will contain a summary of the csv.
+NetAnalyzer will generate a report called `report_[csv filename].csv.txt` and a connection graph which will contain a summary of the csv.
+The output is written to the `output` directory.

 ## Sample Output